Skip to main content

 Now, there are systems and processes we set up in the church that are sometimes accidental and others that are intentional.
 As church leaders, though, we need to be aware that our church admin is just as much a representative of God and His grace to our church members as the youth group, the benevolence ministry, or any other church ministry you can think of.

-In this article, I will walk through not only how to approach this question, “what is church administration?” but why it is important on so many levels.
-Then, I will conclude with some recommendations for church administration software to help you and your congregation have the best stewardship with your resources as possible.
+In this article, I will walk through the basics of setting your church up for success, unpack why these ideas are so important, and finally: I will conclude with some recommendations for church administration software to help you and your congregation have the best stewardship with your resources as possible.

 I’ll cover: